 How ethical and sustainable is Beko?

-Beko is included in The Good Shopping Guide’s Cookers Ethical Ratings Table.
-Beko has yet to meet our Ethical Benchmark and sustainability standards, but we hope that the brand will make changes to function as a more ethical organisation.
-Beko would have the opportunity to increase consumer trust by applying for Ethical Accreditation, which would include a more complete examination and suggestions for ethical development.
+Beko is included in The Good Shopping Guide’s Kettles Ethical Ratings Table.
+Although Beko has not yet upheld our ethical standards, we are hopeful that it will soon start acting more morally.
+Beko would have the chance to boost customer confidence by applying for Ethical Accreditation, which would entail a more thorough investigation and recommendations for ethical development.

 What does Beko do?

 The most popular brand of household appliances in the UK today is Beko, which was established in 1989.
 More than 130 nations currently offer Beko’s Kettles, laundry equipment, refrigerators, dishwashers, stoves, and other small appliances.
 Beko’s manufacturing facilities will be carbon neutral by 2020, and the Kettle company also donates to Barnardo’s.
 The company Koç Holding A.Ş. owns Beko.

 Beko was given a poor rating for its interest in fossil fuels because of its parent company’s strong involvement in the oil tanker, natural gas, and oil refinery industries.
 The business received a fair assessment of its views on human rights, a code of conduct, and armaments.
 Beko has been under fire from the UK Boycott Turkey movement for allegedly violating human rights.

 The Beko code of conduct covers all necessary topics, however it is vague about restrictions on child labour and working hours, abiding by national law without imposing its own restrictions.
 The parent business of Beko also owns other defence firms and Otokar, a producer of military vehicles utilised in Turkey’s defence industry.